linzhi2013/MitoZ/README.md

 **News**
 - **MitoZ 3.5 has been released (https://github.com/linzhi2013/MitoZ/releases/tag/3.5), and can be installed via the Docker/Apptainer/Singularity/Conda/Source code methods.
 See https://github.com/linzhi2013/MitoZ/releases/tag/3.5 for new features and fixed bugs**.

+- **Know bug: If your default shell is not bash, you can run into missing annotation of tRNA genes (see https://github.com/linzhi2013/MitoZ/issues/187).
+Please change the default shell to bash before using MitoZ 3.5!**

 **See**
 - **Installation: https://github.com/linzhi2013/MitoZ/wiki/Installation**.